School and research

 A green neighborhood, hub of innovation

 In the Bovisa gasometers park, in the northwest area of Milan, rises the new Politecnico campus signed by Arch.
 Renzo Piano.
 Twenty new buildings intended for classrooms, residences, conferences and startups: a new neighborhood, a hub of innovation, that stitches the former Goccia industrial area to the city.
-A project characterized by energy-efficient wooden structures that will flank the redeveloped and refunctionalized elements of industrial archaeology.
+A project in which new energy-efficient wooden structures will flank the redeveloped and refunctionalized elements of industrial archaeology.

 A green neighborhood, hub of innovation

 In the Bovisa gasometers park, in the northwest area of Milan, rises the new Politecnico campus signed by Arch.
 Renzo Piano.
 Twenty new buildings intended for classrooms, residences, conferences and startups: a new neighborhood, a hub of innovation, that stitches the former Goccia industrial area to the city.
-A project characterized by energy-efficient wooden structures that will flank the redeveloped and refunctionalized elements of industrial archaeology.
+A project in which new energy-efficient wooden structures will flank the redeveloped and refunctionalized elements of industrial archaeology.

 Rendering New Campus Bovisa Drop by Politecnico di Milano